 Asbestosis vs Mesothelioma Overview

-Mesothelioma and asbestosis are vastly different in how they affect a patient’s health.
+Mesothelioma and asbestosis vastly differ in how they affect a patient’s health.
 However, both diseases are incurable, caused by asbestos, and have a long latency period (amount of time from initial exposure for symptoms to appear).

 Symptoms of mesothelioma and asbestosis may not present for 10-50 years after initial exposure to asbestos.

-The general prognosis for patients with these asbestos diseases varies depending on different factors.
-Most treatment options for both illnesses are focused more on palliative care (improving quality of life) rather than curative treatment (removing the actual cancer).
+The general prognosis (health outlook) for patients with these asbestos diseases varies depending on different factors.
+Most treatment options for both illnesses focus more on palliative care (improving quality of life) than curative treatment (removing the cancer).

 “People diagnosed with asbestosis have a higher chance of developing asbestos-related cancers.”